safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 </table>

 It doesn't matter what Shapefile we use as the source right now; setting the source dataset in this step is only to satisfy the shapefile reader requirements.
-At runtime, the source dataset will be replaced by the content of the incoming message.
-By setting the Workflow options to Single Merged Feature Type this means it is possible to process any source dataset (of the right format) and have it translated.
+At runtime, the source dataset will be replaced by the file path recorded in the Directory Watch message.

+By setting the Workflow options to Single Merged Feature Type this means it will be possible to process any source dataset (of the right format) and have it translated.

 <br>**2) Add Writer**